• previous page

 • Around 20 percent of the country’s land area is protected.

-The country is situated in the West Pacific between Japan and the Philippines.
+Taiwan is situated in the West Pacific between Japan and the Philippines.
 Its jurisdiction extends to the archipelagos of Penghu, Kinmen and Matsu, as well as numerous other islets.
 The total area of Taiwan and its outlying islands is around 36,197 square kilometers.
 At about the size of the Netherlands, but with a population of some 23 million, Taiwan is more populous than three-quarters of the world’s nations.
-Taiwan has more than its fair share of natural splendor.
-Mountain ranges with many peaks reaching over 3,000 meters—including East Asia’s highest, Jade Mountain (Yushan)—and forested foothills occupy more than half of its area.
-The island also features volcanic mountains, tablelands, coastal plains and basins.
-The Diaoyutai Islands, which lie northeast of Taiwan, and a number of islands in the South China Sea, including the Dongsha (Pratas), Nansha (Spratly), Xisha (Paracel) and Zhongsha (Macclesfield Bank) islands, are also part of the country's territory.

-snapshot Sitting in the path of warm ocean currents off the east coast of continental Asia, Taiwan is uniquely blessed with a range of climatic zones from tropical to temperate.
-This, in combination with fertile soil and abundant rainfall, makes it an agricultural paradise where virtually any kind of fruit or vegetable can be cultivated.
-It also makes the island a recreational wonderland.
-In the winter, one can watch the snow fall on the slopes of Hehuan Mountain in Nantou County and then travel a mere 200 kilometers to balmy Pingtung County to enjoy skin diving at coral reefs along the island’s southern tip.
-Taiwan has a rich diversity of flora and fauna
+Sitting in the path of warm ocean currents off the east coast of continental Asia, Taiwan is uniquely blessed with climatic zones that range from tropical to temperate.
+This, combined with fertile soil and abundant rainfall, makes it an agricultural paradise where virtually any kind of fruit or vegetable can be cultivated.

 The smaller islands, meanwhile, have their own unique natural features, such as the columnar basalt on the Penghu Islands and the marine hot springs along the shores of Green Island and Guishan Island.